dexset/descore/doc/des/math/linear/view.md

-## Module view
+### Module view

-Package view provides 4 modules:
+Package `des.math.view` provides 4 modules:

-- transform - basic module
+- transform - basic conception of module view
 - node - interface for drawing objects
-- resolver - calc full transform matrix
+- resolver - calculator of full transform matrix
 - camera - node for using as camera

 ### Module transform

 #### `interface Transform`

-methods:
+##### methods:

 - `@property mat4 matrix() const;` - you must implement in your realisation of Transform interface.
 This method must return transform matrix from local